 Athens-Clarke County, Georgia Therapists

 Find a therapist in Athens-Clarke County, Georgia that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Athens-Clarke County to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Athens-Clarke County to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 Mental Health Overview and Resources in Athens-Clarke County, Georgia

 Athens-Clarke County is a consolidated city-county located about 70 miles northeast of Atlanta in the state of Georgia.
 The U.S. Census Bureau reports its 2017 estimated population at 125,691 residents, which makes Athens the sixth largest city in Georgia.
-The city is also home to The University of Georgia, one of the top higher education institutions in the United States attended by 37,606 students as of Fall 2017.
+The city is also home to The University of Georgia, one of the top higher education institutions in the United States attended by 37,606 students as of the Fall of 2017.